Learn about the syntax to create and edit a formula in Smartsheet.

 Note that function delimiters will differ depending on your language settings.
 In languages where a comma is used as a decimal separator, the function delimiter is a semicolon.

 You can create a formula in the following column types:

 - Text/Number columns not being used for Dependencies or Resource Management.
-Check out the Enable Dependencies and Use Predecessors and Resource Management articles for more information.
+For more information, see Enable Dependencies and Use Predecessors.

 - Dropdown List